isaac-gorman/js109/study_guides/fireshipJS_course/chapter2_JS_Dev/js_survival_guide.md

 ### Truthy vs Falsy

-Q: What does encounted mean in the context of JS?
+Q: What happens when a value is encountered in a Boolean context?

-Q: What happens when a value is encounted in a Boolean context?
+A: For example when a value is encountered within an `if` statement it will become coerced into a boolean.
+If there the result is true then the value is `truthy`, and vice versa.
+If you are unsure about a value you can convert it using a logical `!` NOT operator twice, or a double bang as I like to call it `!!`

 ### Hoisting